-HTML5 apps are built using web frameworks that can be replicated for use across different devices and platforms and hence involve lower development costs compared to native apps.
+HTML5 apps, or custom web applications, are built using web frameworks that can be replicated for use across different devices and platforms and hence involve lower development costs compared to native apps.

 HTML5 apps can be accessed from the web without the users having to download these apps to their phones.